cairo-book/cairo-book/src/ch11-08-printing.md

 > Printing complex data types this way might not be ideal as it requires additional steps to use the `print!` and `println!` macros.
 If you need to print complex data types, especially when debugging, use the `Debug` trait described below instead.

+## Print in Hexadecimal

+By default, the `Display` trait prints integer values in decimal.
+But, as in Rust, you can use the `{:x}` notation to print them in hexadecimal.

+Under the hood, Cairo implements the `LowerHex` trait for common types such as unsigned integers, `felt252` and `NonZero` but also for common Starknet types such as `ContractAddress` and `ClassHash`.

+If it makes sense for you, you can also implement the `LowerHex` trait for your custom types using the same approach as for the `Display` trait (see [Printing Custom Data Types][print with display]).

 ## Print Debug Traces

 Cairo provides the `Debug` trait, which can be derived to print the value of variables when debugging.
 Simply add `:?` within the curly brackets `{}` placeholders in a `print!` or `println!` macro string.